-- 5.15.1 The purpose of the Minimum Benefits ratio is to measure the capacity of the Fund's assets to meet the total of the Minimum Benefits which would be payable if all members received their Minimum Benefit. - 5.15.2 The Minimum Benefits ratio is determined as the ratio of the Net Market Value of the Net Assets of the Fund to the total Minimum Benefits of the Fund at the date of determination.
+- 5.15.1 The purpose of the Minimum Benefits ratio is to measure the capacity of the Fund's assets to meet the total of the Minimum Benefits which would be payable if all members received their Minimum Benefit. - 5.15.2 The Minimum Benefits ratio is determined as the ratio of the Net Asset Value of the Fund to the total Minimum Benefits of the Fund at the date of determination.